Nairobi National Park

 SWT Field HQ, Tsavo Conservation Area

 Kaluku is the nexus of our field operations.
 We have always raised an assortment of orphans at Kaluku, from antelope to rhinos to ostriches.
-More recently, it has also become a haven for the most vulnerable neonate orphaned elephants who come into our care.
+Since 2018, it has also become a haven for the most vulnerable neonate orphaned elephants who come into our care.
 Kaluku is located at the heart of a 5,000-acre buffer zone bordering Tsavo East National Park, bound by the Athi and Mtito Rivers.
 It is fully protected and patrolled by SWT/KWS Anti-Poaching Teams and our Aerial Unit.